8 Quick And Easy Guitar Strumming Patterns Beginners Need To Know

 This article may contain affiliate links.
 When you click on a link and make a purchase we may earn a small commission at no extra cost to you.

 Learning the guitar can be a struggle!
 Knowing what to learn as a beginner can be an even bigger struggle.
-The good news is that I’ve made this task of knowing what to learn easy for you with this guide.
+The good news is that I’ve made knowing what to learn easy for you with this guide.
 Here you will find the essential guitar strumming patterns all beginners should know.

 Contents (Jump to easy guitar strumming patterns!)